agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 * Download temperature data

 In our work, temperature data was downloaded from [ERA5-Land dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview) in GRIB format.
-The necessary data files to run the example can be downloaded runing the `download_data.py` script (see [Run example](#run-example)).
+The necessary data files to run the example can be downloaded runing the `download_data.py` script (see [Run example](#run-example)) or accessing [this zenodo repository](https://zenodo.org/record/6397388#.YkV2wHVBw3F).
 Take into account that the data to download is about 5GB and the process could take some minutes.

 * Compute MGDD and CDD factors